michaelolof/vue-state-validator/docs/src/api-types.md

 ## MutatingValidationOption
-An object that holds information about the field to be validated
+An object that holds information about the field to be validated.
+Used when calling mutating validators.
 ```ts
 type MutatingValidationOption = {
   target?: object, // An object with the value to be validated.
 Used for mutating validators